 I did not know Marine Lance Corporal Kevin T. Preach.
 I do know his younger brother Dan.
 He was a senior at Bristol-Plymouth Regional Technical High School in 2008 and one of my plumbing students, where, in the shop he was called “Preach” by his friends.

 From everything I read about Kevin, Dan has much in common with his older brother.
 From the pictures, it’s easy to see the physical resemblance and similar smiles.
-Dan admits looking up to Kevin since he was a little kid, "following him around and trying to do exactly what he was doing".
+Dan admits looking up to Kevin since he was a little kid and "following him around and trying to do exactly what he was doing".

-As a high school student, Dan was always a go-to-guy in the plumbing shop.
+As a high school student, Dan was always a go-to guy in the plumbing shop.
 He would help any way he could.
 On the football field for Bristol-Plymouth, as a tight end, Dan was a spirited competitor, like his older brother had been for Bridgewater-Raynham.

 After graduation, Dan had ideas of attending Bridgewater State College and also working part-time as a Plumber’s Apprentice.
 He also mentioned the military as another option and that his brother had enlisted in the Marines after he graduated high school.
 He spoke about Kevin often and the admiration he had for his older brother was obvious and sincere.